dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 The kernel snap is a powerful snap.
 It includes both the kernel image as well as the initrd for Ubuntu Core.

+Recently, the Ubuntu kernel's RISC-V flavour added support for several boards.
+We are using the allwinner flavour of the [official kernel](https://git.launchpad.net/~canonical-kernel/ubuntu/+source/linux-riscv/+git/jammy).

-This specific kernel builds for Sipeed's Lichee RV, using [Samuel Holland](https://github.com/smaeul/linux)'s riscv/d1-wip branch.
-Specifically, the device tree for the dock is built.
-If you are not using the dock, modify as appropriate.
+**NOTE**: the kernel snap we build by default includes the device tree for the dock.
+If you are not using the dock, modify the device tree built accordingly.

-Under heavy development currently.

 Building: